aleixop/eukaryotesV4/README.md

 ## Overview of the database

-Here is a summary table with the taxonomic groups contained in *eukaryotesV4* database.
+Here is a summary table with the taxonomic groups contained in *eukaryotesV4* database v1.

 |Group                |Supergroup     | OTU<sub>97</sub> sequences| Median length (bp)|
 |:--------------------|:--------------|---------------:|------------------:|